Traveling to Disney Parks during Covid-19: What you need to know before you go

 What can visitors expect?

+Similar to other Disney parks around the world, Disneyland in California and Disney World in Florida have reopened with some restrictions; however these are now easing.

-Disney World, Florida, canceled its parade and fireworks indefinitely in a bid to keep guests safely apart.
+Parades and fireworks had been put on hold in a bid to keep guests safely apart.
+Disney World and Disneyland in California resumed their nightly fireworks shows in early July.

-Capacity has also been cut, with numbers further limited in restaurants and in queues to prevent overcrowding.
+Capacity has also been cut in some parks, with numbers further limited in restaurants and in queues to prevent overcrowding.

 Despite this, guests can still dine in at their favorite restaurants and enjoy the rides, though character meet-and-greets have been replaced by socially distanced character processions.

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on August 19.